 The elder Love focused his hard-nosed development efforts on Kevin, his middle child and second son.
 Some days, Kevin would be outside in the rain at their Lake Oswego, Ore., home shooting jumper after jumper.

-Once he saw I was a self-starter, then he kind of backed off.''
+``My hands would be all dirty, I'd come in and make the floor all muddy,'' Love said. ``Once he saw I was a self-starter, then he kind of backed off.''

-Love's mother, Karen, had her son's back.
+ve's mother, Karen, had her son's back.

 ``She'd always make sure I was getting treated right,'' he said.